Things to do in Palm Springs with Kids

-I was pleasantly surprised with the amount of things to do in Palm Springs with kids there were!
+I was pleasantly surprised with the number of things to do in Palm Springs with kids there were!
 When we were looking for an “anywhere warmer than Seattle” destination to spend a few days in January we figured this would be a perfect destination.
-I wasn’t very familiar with the area, but with some quick research our three days in Palm Springs with kids were filled with many fun activities.
+I wasn’t very familiar with the area, but with some quick research, our three days in Palm Springs with kids were filled with many fun activities.
+Palm Springs would also be a great day trip to add on if you are visiting the San Diego area.
+Read more on things to do in San Diego with kids!

 Family Friendly Things to do in Palm Springs